 This course has been approved for 6.5 hours of ABMDI and 7.5 hours of MO POST Continuing Education (CE) Hours in the past.

-4 day course offered in-person ($550)
+4-day course offered in-person only ($550)

 The goal of this short course is to familiarize students and professionals with the identification of human skeletal remains.
 Emphasis will be placed on identifying and siding fragmentary human bone, recognizing sub-adult remains, and understanding human skeletal anatomy.
 Participants will be introduced to normal human variation, as well as, taphonomic and pathological changes.
 The course involves extensive hands-on opportunities with real bone fragments, supplemented by detailed lectures, presentations, and actual forensic case studies.
 No osteological experience required; however, you may want to consider (i.e., optional) purchasing the following reference text: White & Folkens (2005) The Human Bone Manual (~$30)